CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 ### Task 1: Configure and launch a Drive-by URL attack

+In this task, you will set up and execute a Drive-by URL attack to simulate how malicious websites can automatically download and run malware when visited.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. After the previous lab exercise, you should still be in the **Microsoft 365 Defender** portal.
 If not, then in the **Microsoft 365 admin center**, under the **Admin centers** group in the left-hand navigation pane, select **Security**.